pianomanfrazier/techblog/content/post/drafts/new-web-tech-2019.md

 markup = "mmark"
 +++

 Writing a blog is a great excuse to explore some new and unfamiliar technology.
-In this post I will explore two new JavaScript frameworks, [Stencil](https://stenciljs.com/) and [Svelte](https://svelte.dev/).
+In this post I will explore two new(er) JavaScript frameworks, [Stencil](https://stenciljs.com/) and [Svelte](https://svelte.dev/).

+As of writing this post.
+Svelte is at version 3.4.4 and Stencil is at version 1.0.0.
+Both projects seem actively worked on based on GitHub activity.

+Both frameworks are web compiler frameworks.
+Meaning, they take some source input and generate some minified optimized version in JavaScript, HTML, and CSS.

 ## Stencil

-A web component compiler.
-The framework generates standard Web Components.

-- TypeScript
-- JSX
-- virtual DOM

-Created by the Ionic Framework team.
-Compiler tool instead of a runtime tool.
-Focus on web standards instead of the opinions of a particular framework or build tools.
-Leverage modern browser APIs like [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
-Supports IE11 and up.
+Stencil was created and is maintained by the Ionic Framework team.
+The focus is on using web standards, like custom web components, or future web standards and not the opinions of a particular framework or build tools.

+Since it generates standard web components the components can be used in any JavaScript framework.
+It leverages modern browser APIs like [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+It supports IE11 and up.

+Stencil also provides support for TypeScript and JSX.
+Here is an example component.

 [Example component](https://stenciljs.com/docs/my-first-component).
 TypeScript + JSX = TSX